Historical Fiction – Ultimate Guide To Escaping Into the Past

 It can have bits of both.

-Main Characteristics of Historical Fiction
+Main Traits of Historical Fiction Novels

-There are many different types of historical fiction books and not all of them will universally appeal to all readers.
+Historical fiction is definitely not a one-size-fits-all genre.
+There are many different types of historical fiction books, and not all of them will universally appeal to all readers.
+Here are some examples of different types of historical fiction novels.

 Fictional historical biographies tell a fictionalized story of a real person’s life.
 There are so many great examples of books in this genre.
 Here are a few examples of books that tell fictionalized stories of real people.